-The Board is structured to function as a coordinating body among federal agencies and directly represent the public, particularly people with disabilities.
+The Access Board is structured to function as a coordinating body among federal agencies and directly represent the public, particularly people with disabilities.
 Its governing board is a twenty-five member board.
-Twelve of its members are representatives from most of the federal departments.
+Twelve of its governing board members are representatives from most of the federal departments.
 Thirteen others, who are appointed by the President, are members of the public, and most of them must have a disability.
 The Access Board also employs approximately thirty staff across four units: Office of Executive Director, Office of Administration, Office of General Counsel, and Office of Technical and Information Services.